 The exact clinical significance of the sub-categorizations of BI-RADS category 4 remains a little vague.
 Generally speaking, as we move further into categories A,B, and finally C, the chances of the breast lesion being diagnosed as Ductal Carcinoma in Situ (DCIS) increases.

 Around 70% of BI-RADS category 4C breast lesions turn out to be ductal carcinoma in situ.
-DCIS is found in category 4B lesions about 21% of the time and only 10% of the time with category 4A breast lesions.
+With category 4B lesions Radiologists find DCIS about 21% of the time, but this drops to 10% of the time with category 4A breast lesions.

 Category 5.
 Highly suggestive of malignancy

 Doctors assign a category 5 BI-RADS when there is a very high probability of breast cancer.
 So, your medical advisor will request an immediate biopsy.

 - Typically malignant microcalcifications; for example, linear with branching pattern; particularly if numerous, clustered and with a segmental distribution;

 - Clusters of microcalcifications with a segmental or galactophorous distribution

 - Evolving microcalcifications or associated with an architectural distortion or opacity